Setono/sylius-conversion-attribution-plugin/README.md

 See where customers are coming from by attributing conversions directly in your Sylius store

+**NOTICE** This plugin only works 100% with OPCache enabled since we use the `PhpArrayAdapter` to warm up the cache, and only it's available.

 [ico-version]: https://poser.pugx.org/setono/sylius-conversion-attribution-plugin/v/stable
 [ico-license]: https://poser.pugx.org/setono/sylius-conversion-attribution-plugin/license
 [ico-github-actions]: https://github.com/Setono/sylius-conversion-attribution-plugin/workflows/build/badge.svg